 And the slightly wittier (but no less childish) ones were busy combining their jingoistic and creative sides by coming up with funny tweets and memes.

 The way some people have gone about ‘defending’ Tendulkar, you’d think the man has personally appointed every single Indian as his virtual bodyguard.
 “Defend my honour like it’s the last thing you’re ever going to do.
-And if anyone so much as dares to remotely bring disrepute to my records or my place in sporting history, bring down the wrath of a thousand Rakhi Sawants upon that undeserving piece of shit,” Tendulkar might have said during the hiring process.
-At any rate, that’s what it seems like.
+And if anyone dares to betray ignorance of my records or my place in sporting history, bring down the wrath of a thousand Rakhi Sawants upon that undeserving piece of shit,” Tendulkar might have said during the hiring process.

 This is not the first time Sharapova has earned the ire of people for her supposed lack of knowledge.
 During the French Open she sent a flutter through the British media by claiming she didn’t know who Judy Murray was.
 If I didn’t know better, I’d say Sharapova is developing some kind of pattern here.
 What is she going to say next, that she doesn’t know who Rajnikanth is?
 HOW DARE SHE!!!

 But does any of that matter to the apoplectic Indian social media populace?
-Aw hell naw! (read like the popular Internet meme).
+Not in the slightest.
 The only thing that matters is that Sharapova has ‘insulted’ the legacy of the great Tendulkar.
 Oh the abomination!

 So yes, all of this has prompted me to sit back and wonder: how could things have come down to this level?
 How could we have ever let ourselves turn into a raging mass of revolting stupidity?
 Where did it all go wrong with humanity?